mtugnoli/ZacCAD/CONTRIBUTING.md

 * Bugs you find while using ZacCAD.
 * Requests for new features or enhancements to existing.

-## Contributing to the ArcGIS Runtime SDK for .NET Toolkit
+## Contributing to the ZacCAD project

 This guide describes how you can contribute improvements to the ZacCAD source code.